Murders A-Z is a collection of true crime stories that take an in-depth look at both little-known and famous murders throughout history.

-He’s the subject of an episode of “Mark of a Killer,” airing Sundays at 7/6c on Oxygen.
+He’s the subject of an episode of “Mark of a Killer,” streaming now on Oxygen.com.

 In 2001, “The Last Call Killer” was identified as Richard W. Rogers Jr., an unassuming middle-aged male nurse who was commonly described as kind and courteous.
 Though police had finally found their killer, his motivations and true victim count remain a mystery to this day.

 Born in 1950, Rogers grew up in Plymouth, Massachusetts, before he and his family moved to Florida in the early 1960s.
 Hewas the eldest of five children from a working-class family, reported The Daily News.
 After graduating college in 1972, he moved to New York City, where he attended nursing school in the late '70s.